openmainframeproject/docker-service-broker/README.md

 run generated add_node.sh to all nodes you want to connect to the swarm this will be different every time you run install.sh to create a fresh swarm

-install.sh open ports, start the swarm, sets up the database and adds relevant data to add_node.sh
+install.sh opens ports, starts the swarm, sets up the database and adds relevant data to add_node.sh

 if the computer crashes/reboots run open_ports.sh on all nodes, the swarm should still be intact

-depricated contains old versions of files, unused scripts, etc. of particular interest is autostart, install autostart and startdocker(useful with redhat) though they have not been used for a while and such ill require modification.
+depricated contains old versions of files, unused scripts, etc. of particular interest is autostart, install autostart and startdocker(useful with redhat) though they have not been used for a while and such will require modification.

 Enhancements: